Mid Week Inspiration No. 7: What do you eat when you're home alone?

 Enjoy every bite!

-~ Method for baking risotto from The Newlywed Cookbook by Sarah Copeland
+~ Idea from Bon Appetit and method for baking risotto from The Newlywed Cookbook by Sarah Copeland

 - 1 cup shelled edamame (fresh or frozen, thawed and cooked)